The Highly Luminous Type Ibn Supernova ASASSN-14ms: Physical Light Curve Models

 We also include a time offset parameter to account for the uncertainty in our explosion date estimates from Section~\ref{subsec:phot}.
 Since we cannot measure the ejecta velocity directly in our observed spectra due to the presence of the CSM, we adopt a value of $v_{ej}=7,000$ km/s, consistent with observations of ASASSN-15ed \citep{PastorelloVII}.
 By assuming this value for $v_{ej}$, we reduce the complexity of this model to four fitting parameters: $M_{ej}$, $M_{Ni}$, $A_{\gamma}$, and the explosion date.
 A best fit is then obtained by calculating a grid of models in this four dimensional parameter space and finding the model with the lowest ${\chi}^2$ value.

-The result is shown by the black curve in Figure~\ref{fig:ModelLCs}.
+The result is shown by the gray curve in Figure~\ref{fig:ModelLCs}.
 The physical parameters are $M_{ej}=0.85 M_\odot$, $M_{Ni}=25.7 M_\odot$, and $A_{\gamma}=1.66\times 10^{12}$ s$^2$.
+The inferred explosion date of JD 2457015.3 agrees poorly with our crude estimate of JD $2456998.0$ in Section~\ref{subsec:phot}.
 Of the physical models we explored, this pure radioactive decay model produces the worst fit.
 Furthermore, the only way this model can reproduce the observed high peak luminosity is with $M_{Ni}>M_{ej}$, an unphysical condition.
-We also considered opacities up to 0.2 cm$^2$ g$^{-1}$ and larger values of $v_{ej}$ (up to 20,000 km/s) but find that such models still cannot produce good fits with physically reasonable parameters.
+We also considered opacities up to 0.2 cm$^2$ g$^{-1}$ and values of $v_{ej}$ up to 20,000 km/s but find that such models still cannot produce good fits with physically reasonable parameters.
 Thus, although we know that some $^{56}$Ni must have been produced in the supernova explosion, its radioactive decay can be confidently ruled out as the primary power source for the light curve.